ascenscia/docs/docs/source/index.rst

 It can connect with various cloud platforms and ELN's and interact with them.

-Check out the :doc:`Getting Started` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting-started` section for further information, including how to :ref:`installation` the project.

 .. note::